Engin-Boot/pong-stage-SoniaVadhnani/Stage0/GUI.md

-Then the game starts with user's and computer's racket on middle of their sides of color black and ball of color red on the user's racket, with the background black, a dashed white line that denotes the middle of the court.
+Then the game starts with user's and computer's racket on middle of their sides of color black and ball of color red on the user's racket, with the background black, a dashed white line that denotes the middle of the court, and two buttons "Left arrow" in left side and "Right arrow" in right side are under the user's racket.

 ### Scenario: Ask if user want to exit the game when user hits EXIT